-Passit is now available for Humber Course 1: Real Estate Essentials.
-Passit for Course 2 is coming January 30, 2020.
-Sign up for Passit email alerts to be notified when this guide is available.
+Passit is now available for Humber Course 1: Real Estate Essentials, Course 2: Residential Real Estate Transactions and Course 3: Additional Residential Real Estate Transactions.
+Sign up for Passit email alerts to be notified when new Passit Guides and features are announced.

 Welcome to 2020!
 As the new year begins, we’re hard at work finalizing the Passit Guide for Humber Course 2: Residential Real Estate Transactions.
 This guide will be available late January.
 For those who are studying or writing the exam in the meantime, here’s our top Course 2 study tips and strategies:

 Set a study start date and stick with it.

 With 20 modules, and almost 5,000 pages of content, this course is massive.
 There’s no quick fix —set up a calendar and commit to regular study time, in one to two hour chunks.
 Humber’s course completion timeframe is 10 weeks, but you can complete it sooner with a disciplined and assertive approach.

 Plan for a full course review prior to your exam.

 By the time you complete Module 20, your active memory has likely archived some material from earlier modules.
 Set aside time for a review of the course from start to finish.
 For this phase, we recommend using the PDFs provided for each module (here’s where you find them), as it’s quicker to flip through the content.
 Until Passit is ready, we recommend repeating the exercises provided in the online course as a pre-exam refresher.
 Remember, you must finish the course in 10 weeks, but you choose the exam date.
 Be strategic!